 For more indoor ice skating in central London, head to our dedicated article on the funky Queens Skate Dine Bowl.
-And for the seasonal pop ups, do not miss Hampton Court and Tower of London ice rinks, some royal winter fun to be had again in December 2019!
-And until then – happy training with Alexandra Palace ice skating !
+And for the seasonal pop ups, do not miss Queens House Greenwich and Hampton Court ice rinks ( Tower of London not re-opening in 2021), some royal winter fun to be had !

 Disclosure: many thanks to Alexandra Palace Ice Rink for the complimentary passes.
 Cheeky monkeys and enthusiastic impressions, entirely ours.